Salisbury and Dorset Junction Railway: West Moors station and junction

 When the line was planned, Bournemouth was considered an insignificant small settlement; between 1836 and 1862 it had "grown into existence", with a population of 691.
 In 1841 it did not warrant its own census summary, being included under Holdenhurst.
 Accordingly the southern end of the line was aligned towards Poole, for the harbour there, and the route therefore failed to adopt an easy course down the valley of the River Avon to Ringwood, an important town with a population of 2,075 in 1862.
 Instead it joined the former Southampton and Dorchester Railway route near West Moors, then also a small settlement.
 The junction there faced towards Wimborne and Poole.

 In 1859 the Ringwood, Christchurch and Bournemouth Railway was authorised; it was opened in 1862; by this time it was plain that Bournemouth was a rising commercial and leisure centre.
 That line's junction with the former Southampton and Dorchester Railway route faced away from West Moors, so that both junctions were aligned in a way that was unhelpful to through transits from Salisbury to Bournemouth.
 A station near the West Moors junction had been promised, with the imposing title of Dorset Junction.
 It opened, more prosaically titled West Moors, on 1 August 1867.
-The Salisbury & Dorset paid £20 yearly towards the cost and all its trains stopped there.
+The Salisbury and Dorset paid £20 yearly towards the cost and all its trains stopped there.
 In 1870 there was a proposal to alter the junction to face Ringwood, but the scheme was never implemented.